Silversea Expeditions (Silversea Cruises)

 Silver Cloud Wiki

 Silver Cloud is a luxury cruise ship operated with all-inclusive deals.
-The ship has one of the best scores in terms of space-to-guest ratios (56,8) and also scores a very good guest-to-crew ratio (1,3).
+The boat has one of the best scores in terms of space-to-guest ratios (56,8) and also scores a very good guest-to-crew ratio (1,3).
 All officers and crew members are European trained.

-The ship is at the same age as the owner Silversea company - headquartered in Monaco, and owned by the Lefebvre Family (Rome, Italy).
+The ship is at the same age as the owner Silversea company - headquartered in Monaco, and owned by the Lefebvre Family (Rome Italy).
 Through the years, the Silversea cruise line succeeded on the tip luxury cruising market and enlarged its fleet with bigger ships.